Who can apply through UAC International?

-All international fee-paying applicants must apply directly to the participating institutions, not through UAC.
+All other international students apply directly to the institutions, not through UAC.